ai-agriculture-circuits-and-systems/cassava/README.md

 # Cassava Leaf Disease Classification

 ## Overview
-This project focuses on developing a machine learning model to classify diseases in Cassava plants using leaf images.
 Cassava is a crucial food security crop in Africa, primarily grown by small-holder farmers.
 The goal is to help farmers quickly identify plant diseases to prevent crop loss and ensure food security.

 ## Dataset
 The dataset consists of leaf images from the Cassava plant, showing both healthy leaves and four different disease conditions: